-Fringe believers are the most likely to choose the Humanist philosophy as superior to Western religion’s value system.
+Fringe believers are the most likely to choose the Humanist philosophy over Western religion’s value system.
 We find about half of the moderate believers will decide the value system of Humanism as superior to those in Western theology.
 And some hardline believers will choose the four values of humanism as equal to the theology of their particular sect.
 Those who we identify as extremists reject any value system other than their own.

 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. McAfee